cyral-quickstart/quickstart-sidecar-express/ADVANCED.md

 ## Certificates

+_The following documentation only applies to sidecars with version >= v4.7_

 You have the option of providing a custom certificate to the sidecar.
 Include the following environment variables in an env file: